Sudanese civil war (2023–present): Fighting in Kordofan and Gezira

 In December 2024, the SAF launched an offensive in southern Gezira.
-The SAF was able to make small progress, which involved recapturing the town of Wad el-Haddad, a town on the border of Sennar State.
+The SAF were able to make small progress, which involved recapturing the town of Wad el-Haddad, a town on the border of Sennar State.
 It also was able to recapture Um al-Qura, but the RSF reoccupied the village.

 In January 2025, the SAF made the first major military operation of 2025.
-The army was able to make large gains in Gezira and some gains in North Kordofan.
+The Sudanese Army was able to make large gains in Gezira and some gains in North Kordofan.
 On 8 January, the SAF had recaptured Haj-Abdallah after a tense battle that inflicted losses on the RSF.
 The SAF stated that seven RSF vehicles were destroyed.
 A day later, the SAF attacked RSF positions in Al-Shabarga in the southeastern part of the state, led by field commander Bassam Abu Satour, leading to the RSF's withdrawal and the SAF recapturing the city, while in the western part of the state, the SAF took control of the villages Mahla, Tahla, and Al-Kumar Al-Jaaliyeen.
 On 10 January, the SAF recaptured Um al-Qura while the Sudan Shield Forces took Wad al-Abyad.
 These successful offensives led to the SAF retaking control of Wad Madani on 11 January from three fronts.

-A sketch map of Omdurman with Khartoum and Khartoum North.
+A sketch map of Omdurman with Khartoum and Khartoum North (Bahri).
 The White Nile flowing from the south is joined by the Blue Nile flowing from the east.

 After advancing in Gezira and Khartoum, the SAF launched a military operation in North Kordofan for the first time, after being on the defensive in Darfur and Kordofan from the start of the war.
 The SAF's "Sayyad Force", captured the entirety of the Umm Ruwaba district.

 By the start of February, the SAF had recaptured Al-Hasaheisa, Tambul, and Rufa'a.
 This left the RSF in control of only northwestern Gezira.

 The SAF then liberated the town of Er Rahad on 19 February, and by 23 February, the SAF had lifted the almost two-year siege of El Obeid.